wangxinwei1017/Igor_scripts/README.md

 # Igor_scripts
-Reposityory for the standard Baden lab OS scripts
+Repository for the standard Baden lab OS scripts